 Han Solo and Chewbacca are definitely two of my favorite Star Wars characters.
-My sister-in-law borrowed some of my DIY Han Solo Costume, she wasn’t running a race so she opted for dark blue jeans and also remade my gun belt using felt (I used craft foam).
+My sister-in-law borrowed some of my Han Solo Costume pieces.
+She wasn’t running a race so she opted for dark blue jeans and also remade my gun belt using felt (I used craft foam).

 The jeans were a great choice but I’d recommend sticking to craft foam for the gun belt because the felt on her belt kept stretching out as she wore it.
 Check out my Han Solo Costume tutorial for all the details including the perfect Han Solo shirt I found on Amazon!